 Native Plants for Birds

-While this list is not complete, it is a good start for making your backyard bird-friendly.
-These plants are workhorses for getting the insects needed to attract birds such as hummingbirds, titmice, cardinals, vireos, and sparrows, just to name a few.
-Enjoy watching butterflies flutter about.
+These plants are workhorses for getting the insects needed to attract birds.
 For a more detailed list, visit Audubon's Native Plant Database where you can tailor the list according to your location and backyard needs.

 Garden Planning Made Simple